 - Facebook Messenger is even allowed to send emails to people in your contact list without your knowledge

-As you can see, the depth and breadth of the information that Facebook Messenger collects off your device is as impressive as it is horrifying, which is why we suggest that you delete this app off your phone immediately if you care at all about your personal privacy.
+As you can see, the depth and breadth of the information that Facebook Messenger collects off your device is as impressive as it is horrifying, which is why we suggest that you deactivate Facebook Messenger from your phone immediately if you care at all about your personal privacy.

 What About Facebook Messenger For Kids?

 If you thought the standard Facebook Messenger was already scary enough on its own with the immense amount of data it collects from your phone, the fact that it’s just as bad on Facebook Messenger for Kids should be enough to make your skin crawl.